Recoskie/JDasm/docs/Basics.md

 <br />

 The first three bytes are the top left corner and continues across the screen per pixel.
-We start on the next line when we reach the of the screen.
+We start on the next line when we reach the end of the screen.

 <br />